 Enjoy access to a free NMLS renewal class when you attend an in-person event.

-Sean Becketti, chief economist at Freddie Mac, blamed the rates’ drop on last week’s dismal jobs numbers.
+Sean Becketti, chief economist Freddie Mac, blamed the rate drop on Janet Yellen and friends.

 "The Federal Reserve's decision last week to maintain the current level of the Federal funds rate combined with the reduction in their forecast for growth triggered a three-basis point drop in the 10-year Treasury yield,” Becketti said.
 “As a consequence, the 30-year mortgage rate declined two basis points to 3.71 percent.
 However, comments this week by several members of the Fed, including the presidents of the Richmond, San Francisco, and Atlanta banks, indicated that a June rate hike is still on the table."